Djuno-Ltd/djuno-design/README.md

     yarn add djuno-design

-### 2. Import styles to top of your component tree
+### 2. Import styles at the top of your component tree

 ```jsx
 import 'djuno-design/dist/index.css'